ramirezalfredo/Hygieia/terraform/README.md

 The Jenkins setup process automated trough Ansible, but starts at the initial wizard screen, and the Kubernetes Jenkins plugin should be installed and configured manually.

+## CI/CD: Jenkins pipeline

-The idea behind this, is to use the Kubernetes cluster for the builds.
+The idea behind this, was to use the Kubernetes cluster for the builds.
 The pipeline  launches a Pod (buildpod-*) with the containers nedded to build the parts of the project.
 A Jenkinsfile (declarative pipeline) is provided at the root of this repository `https://github.com/ramirezalfredo/Hygieia`.

-Final Jenkinsfile does a local build, but Jenkinsfile-k8s is the original version that i have to left behind.
-This is the configuration of the Kubernetes plugin for Jenkins:
+Final Jenkinsfile does a local build in the Jenkins master, but Jenkinsfile-k8s which is the original version, i had to leave it behind.
+This is the configuration of the Kubernetes plugin for Jenkins (worked with the current cluster config):

 ![Screenshot #1](screenshots/screen1.png)